RussOakham/ci-milestone-project-1/TESTING.md

 - **logos and menu pdf**: As this is a new business, I had to create an original logo and menu.
 To accomplish this I used [Canva](https://www.canva.com/), which provided templates I was able to adapt.
 I used the colours as noted under the 'UX' section to ensure they aligned to branding.

-- **Favicons**: I used [Real Favicon Generator](https://realfavicongenerator.net/) to create favicon images, for use across windows, iOS and android based devices.
+- **Favicons**: I used [Real Favicon Generator](https://realfavicongenerator.net/) to create favicon images, for use across Windows, iOS and Android based devices.
 The generator does advise the files be placed directly into the website root, however for file cleanliness I decided to place these in a [sub-directory](assets/images/favicons).
-After testing, it appears to not have caused an issue for favicons to be working correctly.
+After testing, it appears to not have caused an issue and favicons are working correctly.

 - **Team Card Images**: The images on the team card would stretch vertically when viewed on a thin screened device, such as my iPhone XR.
 This is because the images were under the "card" classes 'display: flex' and 'flex-direction: column" rules.
-To rectify this, I wrapped the images in their own div and use this as my styling class for the images.
+To rectify this, I wrapped the images in their own div and used this as my styling class (team-profile-image) for the images.

-- **Bootstrap Console Error**: Upon loading the deployed site, Chrome DevTools showed and error in loading some Bootstrap scripts.
-This was because I had sequenced bootstrap scripts before jQuery scripts in the site HTML, when jQuery is a prerequisite for Boostrap functionality.
+- **Bootstrap Console Error**: Upon loading the deployed site, Chrome DevTools showed an error loading some Bootstrap scripts.
+This was because jQuery is a prerequisite for Boostrap functionality and I was loading Bootstrap first.
 To rectify this, I moved the jQuery script to the first position of HTML scripts.

 ## Issues still to overcome
 - **Online Reservation Form**: Currently the form allows booking for the restaurant's static open hours of 12pm-10pm Monday-Sunday.
-However so as to allow the restaurant to open different hours on different days and also to close for certain days (e.g. christmas), the form needs to be updated so the available booking slows can be dynamically updated.
+However, to allow the restaurant to open different hours throughout the week and also to close for certain days (e.g. christmas), the form needs to be updated to allow dynamic updates of available times depending on date/day.
 To achieve this I would need to implement javascript to the form, which is currently outside my expertise.
 Alternatively, I'd advise the client to partner with a third party provider who provides online booking solutions such as [Opentable](https://www.opentable.co.uk/).
-This could then be directly embedded to the booking page, allow owners to easily update booking availability without the need of developer help and would offboard the need for future development to the third party.
+This could then be directly embedded to the booking page, allowing the owners to easily update booking availability without the need of developer support and ensure future function stability.